 Continental Divide Trail Tips

-After making the decision to backpack the CDT it is time to consider which direction to hike.
-There are advantages and disadvantages of Thru Hiking the CDT northbound, southbound or completing a flip style hike.
+After deciding to backpack the CDT it is time to consider which direction to hike.
+There are advantages and disadvantages of Thru-Hiking the CDT northbound, southbound, or completing a flip-style hike.
 There is no perfect direction for the CDT Thru Hike.
 Southbound is the best option even though I hiked Northbound.
-Make up your own mind.
+Make up your mind.

 Hiking the CDT NOBO

-Hiking in the snows of the San Juan mountains is no joke.
+Hiking in the snow of the San Juan mountains is no joke.
 It honestly scared the crap out of me.
 I am not a mountaineer.
-It felt more like Thru Mountaineering the CDT than Thru Hiking the CDT.
+It felt more like Thru Mountaineering the CDT than Thru-Hiking the CDT.
 I nearly set off 4 wet snow avalanches in one day it was time to bail from the mountains and take the lower Creede cutoff route.

 Check out the San Juan Mountains in June – More like Mountaineering!